setzler/academic-kickstart/content/advice/OrganizingSeminar/index.md

 > 12:00 PM - Meet for 60-minute lunch

-While keeping all of the numbers on the half-hour mark may make scheduling easier for local faculty, it creates a predicament for the visitor -- when can you take a break?
+While keeping all of the meeting times on the half-hour may lower cognitive costs, it creates a predicament for the visitor -- when can you take a break?
 Human beings need breaks throughout the day for several good reasons:

 - *Family considerations:* Visitors are leaving their dependents behind to spend the day at your institution.
 However, they often need to check in with family throughout the day to ensure that the necessary care is being provided.
 Examples include children who need to be taken to and from daycare, elderly family members who need to be given medication at the correct intervals, and pets that need to be given food and water.